rivet-lang/rive/lib/rivet/README.md

 # The Rivet compiler

 The Rivet compiler source code.
+The main entry is in the `cmd` module.